MischaU8/yumyum/fillets/optimizing-fillet-intersections-10_0YySQ6vmj2A.md

-faces and press shift X to delete them all that's left is to select the boundary edges and use the patch hole tool to finish the process oh look at the time
+faces and press shift X to delete them all that's left is to select the boundary edges and use the patch hole tool to finish the process